Steps to recreate your Wordpress site on Squarespace, transfer your domain, and maintain your site’s SEO.

-If you have a WordPress website and want to move it to Squarespace, follow this guide for help getting started.
-Using these steps ensures switching to Squarespace will be a seamless experience for your visitors.
-During this process, you’ll pick a template, import content, set up your new design, and move your domain.
+If you’ve already got a WordPress website and want to move it to Squarespace, follow this guide for help getting started.
+During this process, you’ll pick a template, import content, and move your domain.

 When to cancel your old site

-We recommend keeping your old site online with its current host until your new site is complete.
+We recommend keeping your old site online with Wordpress until your new site is complete.
 This ensures your visitors have a live site to visit, and you can refer to your old content while you complete the transition.
 When you’re ready to make the switch, you can close your old site.

-While working on your new Squarespace site, you can avoid having two live sites at once by keeping your in-progress site private.
-Create an Under Construction page or add a site password to prevent it appearing in search results.
-When your new site is complete, you can transfer or connect your domain to transition visitors over, then cancel service with your previous provider.
+While working on your new Squarespace site, you can avoid having two live sites by keeping your in-progress site private.
+Add a site password to prevent it from appearing in search results.
+After your new site is complete, you can transfer or connect your domain to transition visitors over, then cancel service with WordPress and publish your new site.

 - Blog pages, blog posts, and authors